wilddog64/provision-java/README.md

 * ansible-playbook -vv -l jenkins-slaves -k tests/playbook.yml will apply playbook to a label test-jenkins defines in tests/inventory file.
 It will ask password for ssh session, and output level 2 verbosity to console
 * ansible-playbook -vvv -l w8x64s12-vm076.pd.local --extra-vars 'require_oracle_java=False oracle_java_version=8' -k tests/playbook.yml will install ```jce-8``` to a signle host w8x64s12-vm076.pd.local.
 Note that we have to specify oracle_java_version=8 in order to download jce 8
+* ansible-playbook -vvv -l acceptance-test-oracle-java8 --extra-vars 'require_oracle_java=False oracle_java_version=8' -k tests/playbook.yml will install ```jce-8``` all the nodes under acceptance-test-oracle_java8 group.
+* ansible-playbook -vvv -l acceptance-test-oracle-java8 --list-hosts will list all the hosts in acceptance-test-oracle-java8 group.

 ## Note
 * a seperate inventory file for jenkins and jenkins slaves is created and set this in ansible.cfg file.
 You will need to pull the inventory repo from [here]sh://git@stash.bbpd.io/lid/ansible_inventory.git) in order for the above command to work
 * a special logic is created for handling JCE 7, but nothing change from the commad line or playbook
+* -k in ansible-playbook will prompt to ask for SSH password

 ## License